mattvenn/piffin/lesson_plans/develop.md

 * what happens when you pull the plug on a noobs install. can start again?
 * gksudo idle message
-* check cpu usage with different delay times in button.py
+* check CPU usage with different delay times in button.py

 # need to find out

 lessons run in parallel? stickers and breakdown...

+# good feedback questions

+* cost
+* parallel running or can leave circuits built

 # kit changes

-* blanking plug
+* blanking plug?
-* extra bolts